-There’s a three-step process you should follow if you believe a forged document has been used in your name.
+You should follow a three-step process if you believe a forged document has been used in your name.
 It’s important to act quickly as you take the following measures:

 - Notify the Recipient

 Legal forms can involve a number of parties.
-Be sure to contact everybody that has a vested interest in the forged document.
+Be sure to contact everybody who has a vested interest in the forged document.